 It is possible to perform simultaneous simulations with STOKES on several CPUs.
 Therefore, the program has to be copied to all machines in use, together with the input file input.par of the specified model.
 Then, the input files have to be attributed with successive CPU-numbers following the declaration of the output file name.
 As a result, the different copies of STOKES will produce output files with successive CPU-numbers that, after all runs are finished, have to be copied into one directory, together with the program ANALYZE.
-Running ANALYZE on the multiple output files will add up the Stokes parameters of the various runs and combine them into four new output files with the suffix .sto.
+Running ANALYZE on the multiple output files will add up the Stokes parameters of the various runs and combine them into four new output files with the suffix

+.sto.
 These new output files do not contain any CPU-number.
-In case you want to extend your model for more photons by adding further runs, these combined result files can be used again by attributing a CPU-number to their file names.
-Note, the more photons you sample the smoother the spectral results become.
+In case you want to improve the Poissonian statistics and extend your model to a higher number of sampled photons, these combined result files can included in a larger set of model runs by attributing a CPU-number to their file names.

-In addition to the combined result files ANALYZE produces the usual result files with the suffix res (see previous section 2.2).
+In addition to the combined result files ANALYZE produces the usual result files with the suffix .res (see previous section 2.2).
 They contain the flux and polarization data extracted from the multiple run.